rastabda22/rastabda22/doc/Authentication.md

 The passwords cannot be in the album tree: the album tree will have _password_ files (the actual name is set by the option `passwords_marker`), whose lines may be:

 * a _password identifier_: the album and all its subalbums will be protected by the password assigned to the identifier; can consist of every non-space character except '-' (dash) and ',' (comma);
-* a _password identifier_ followed by the _case sensitive/insensitive flag_ and a _pattern_ (shell wildcards are understood): the subalbums/media matched by the pattern will be protected by the password assigned to the identifier;
+* a _password identifier_ followed by the some and a _pattern_ (shell wildcards are understood): the subalbums/media matched by the pattern will be protected by the password assigned to the identifier;
-* a `-` (_minus sign_): it will stop the passwords from the parent albums propagate into it.

 The _password identifier_ is used to pick the password from a _passwords file_ whose name is set by option `password_file`.
 The _password file_ is needed because putting the passwords inside the albums would expose them.

+The flags are a sequence of at least one of various comma-separated individual flags, without any space withing them:
-The _case sensitive/insensitive flag_ is either `cs` or `ci`.
+* _case sensitive/insensitive_ flag: is either `cs` or `ci`  (default)
+* _whole name/part_ flag: is either `whole` or `part` (default)

 The _pattern_ must match the entire file/album name: `jpg` will only match the `jpg` file (that is, probably nothing), in order to match files ending in `jpg` you must use `*.jpg`; in order to match `my journey.jpg` you can use a pattern like `*journey*`.
 The available patterns are documented at https://docs.python.org/3.4/library/fnmatch.html.